gordonguthrie/luvv-ie-website/toolchain.md

 This doesn't look so different from the original source.
 However if you where to *untidify* the original by adding additional white space in strange ways, you would see that the layout and style is *normalised*.

-At this point two seperate transformations are going to be applied to the source:
+At this point two separate transformations are going to be applied to the source:

-* a compilation to a **Core Erlang** Asbtract Syntax Tree
+* a compilation to a **Core Erlang** Abstract Syntax Tree
-* a loexical tokensing of the source
+* a lexical tokensing of the source

 The AST will have line information in it, but no column information (source maps need both).
 The lexical tokens will be transformed in a source of column information and this will be used to annotate the AST.